 My answer is, “I saw nothing in the Catholic Church to make me want to be Catholic!”
 And the Catholics I knew were the biggest argument against the Catholic Church.
-Out of principle, neither my wife nor I had ever set foot in a Catholic Church.
-We had never met a Catholic priest or religious and, most unfortunate, we had never encountered a Catholic who could explain or defend their faith.
+Out of principle, neither my wife nor I had ever set foot in a Catholic church.
+We had never met a Catholic priest or religious, and, most unfortunately, we had never encountered a Catholic who could explain or defend their faith.

 Our journey to the ancient Church began by seeing the problems within Protestantism — problems that were incurable (if these problems had been corrected, Protestantism would have had to become Catholic).
 Sometimes one has to realize they are very sick before they visit a doctor.
 Janet and I came to realize over time that something was dreadfully wrong with Protestantism.
 I will briefly explain the three “biggies” that hit us.

 Janet interrupted me one Sunday on our way home from the Baptist church, saying, “I can’t listen to preaching anymore and call it worship.
 Something is missing, but I don’t know what it is.”
 In the nineteenth century, Charles Haddock Spurgeon, one of our favorite preachers, had once said that no form of worship was higher than a good sermon.
 But Janet knew this was not correct.
 It was the first crack in a locked and bolted door.
 What was worship?
 Was it preaching?
 Was it loud music — “pump up the volume”?
 It seemed that Evangelicals did not know either since they were constantly trying all kinds of new worship services to entertain and inspire.